ehForwarderBot/efb-telegram-master/readme_translations/it_IT.mo.rst

        server: 127.0.0.1
        port: 8000

-Peringatan: The ``xmlrpc`` module is not secure against maliciously constructed data.
+Avvertimento: The ``xmlrpc`` module is not secure against maliciously constructed data.
 Do not expose the interface to untrusted parties or the public internet, and turn off after use.

 Exposed functions